Labbay: History

-Before the arrival of the Dutch in the region, the Muslim traders and Muslim boat-makers were part of the same community.
+Before the arrival of the Dutch in the region, the Muslim hinterland traders and Muslim maritime traders and boat makers were part of the same community.
 They both claimed to descend from Arabs and intermarried with Hindus.
-When the Dutch arrived, the Muslim traders stopped intermarrying with Hindus, and allowed their women to be taken as concubines by the Dutch.
-The traders, who now called Labbay, used their title to claim that they "rediscovered" their Arab ancestry and claim nobility.
 While in some regions the title "Labbay" carried a stigma due to it being held by converts, the Labbay traders were able to change its meaning into a title of social and religious superiority.

 Since the Labbay traders were the only literate Muslims in the region, they became priests, registrars, and commentators of the Quran.
 Their role as priests gave them high-status in the Muslim community, and great wealth in their role as traders.
-They spoke Tamil, but wrote it in Arabic script.
-They prohibited intermarriages and common funeral grounds between them and other Muslim communities.
+They spoke Tamil, but wrote it in the Arabic script also known as Arwi.
+They previously prohibited intermarriages and common funeral grounds between them and other Muslim communities.

+Religion

+The Labbay are Sunni Muslims.
+They follow the Hanafi school or the Shafi'i school in fiqh.
+The Labbay community mostly live in coastal settlements in Tamil Nadu.